David Cromer: Career

 In June to July 2011, he directed A Streetcar Named Desire, with Jessica Hecht as Blanche, at the Williamstown Theater Festival.

 He was announced to direct a Broadway revival of Tennessee Williams' Sweet Bird of Youth starring Nicole Kidman and James Franco and set for Fall 2011, but in August 2011 the production was delayed and Franco dropped out.
 Cromer says it is "still on the drawing board."

 He directed Tribes by Nina Raine at the Off-Broadway Barrow Street Theatre, which ran from February 2012 to September 2012.

 In October to December 2013, he returned to Chicago to star as Ned Weeks in TimeLine Theatre Company's production of The Normal Heart by Larry Kramer.

 In 2016 he directed The Effect and The Band’s Visit, the latter of which winning him the 2017 Obie Award for Directing.
 In 2017, The Band's Visit transferred to Broadway, where it won 10 Tony Awards, including Best Musical and Best Direction of a Musical.

 In 2017 he directed The Treasurer at Playwrights' Horizons.

 In 2019, he directed The Sound Inside at Studio 54 for which Cromer received a nomination for the Tony Award for Best Direction of a Play, one of the six Tony nominations the production received.

 He also has worked as a character actor.
 In 2012, he appeared in a small role in the pilot of the television show The Newsroom.
-In 2015, he played a character in eight episodes of the show Billions.
+In 2015, he played a character in the show Billions.

-In 2022 he will direct Camp Siegfried at the Tony Kiser Theatre Off-Broadway.
+In 2022, he directed Camp Siegfried at the Tony Kiser Theatre and A Case for the Existence of God Off-Broadway.

+In 2023, he appeared in the title role in Uncle Vanya Off-Broadway.

+Cromer directed the Broadway production of the play Prayer for the French Republic by Joshua Harmon in 2024.

+In 2024, it was announced that Cromer was set to direct the stage adaptation of Good Night, and Good Luck co-written and starring George Clooney.

+Cromer directed the musical Dead Outlaw on Broadway in 2025.